VIDA-Global/vida-modals-embed-demo/README.md

 The script `https://vida.io/embed/modal/v1/script.js` is loaded globally from `app/layout.js`.
 It exposes a `vdaModal` object on `window`.

 1. The index page requests a one-time auth token from `/api/vida`.
+This part of the project should happen server-side when implemented.
+You will use your reseller API token to fetch a one time token for a user of an organization given their email address.
+You can get your reseller API token from the settings tab of your Vida reseller dashboard.
 2. Call `window.vdaModal.open(domain, token, params)` to show a modal.
 Use your reseller domain for `domain` and pass query parameters as the `params` object.
+By default, the doamin can be vida.io, but if you want to customize the url loaded in the modal's iframe, you can use your custom reseller domain which can be found in the settings tab of your Vida reseller dashboard.
 3. Register a handler with `window.vdaModal.onClose` to know when the user closes all modals.

 See `app/page.jsx` for a simple example.